Rod Structures and Patching Matrices: a review: The inverse problem

 Furthermore the degrees of the numerators are fixed by the asymptotic conditions.

 I've made no mention of this, but it is known how to recognise (and therefore attempt to remove) conical singularities in this formalism: see p121 in \cite{F}.

-If we can deduce $P(z)$ from the data then the metric is obtained by splitting $P(z)$.
-Solving this inverse problem was part of the motivation of \cite{F,FW} as this was seen as a new approach to black hole uniqueness, and indeed it works best with the Kerr solution.
-The general technique motivates the ansatz for AF/ALF
+If we can deduce $P(z)$ from the data then the metric can be obtained by splitting $P(z)$, and an algorithm for doinng this will appear in the near future.
+Solving this inverse problem was part of the motivation of \cite{F,FW} as this was seen as a new approach to black hole uniqueness.
+The general technique, then, motivates the ansatz for AF/ALF

 where $P_1,P_2$ are polynomials of degree $n$ with leading coefficients $+1$ and $-1$ respectively and next coefficients $2M$ for both, and $Q(z)$ is a polynomial of degree $n-1$ with leading coefficient $2N$ and next coefficient $-2L$, while for ALE we take the ansatz